 - Mylar (I used 6mil 12×12 sheets) or heavy duty card stock

-- Strong grip mat for Cricut cutting machine
+- Strong grip mat if using a Cricut cutting machine or Craft Cutting mat if cutting out by hand

 - Painters Tape